Documentation

 1. Configure IPAWS Feed

-Start with STAGING for testing
+• Start with the STAGING URL for testing: https://tdl.apps.fema.gov/IPAWSOPEN_EAS_SERVICE/rest/public/recent/{timestamp}

-After testing, switch to PRODUCTION
+• After testing, switch to the PRODUCTION URL: https://apps.fema.gov/IPAWSOPEN_EAS_SERVICE/rest/public/recent/{timestamp}

 2. Restart the IPAWS Poller